How To Use Powdered Eggs

 Who doesn’t love the smell of bacon and eggs cooking on the stove, right?
 We can have scrambled eggs with bacon or bacon with scrambled eggs!!
 Same thing, but we love it!
 I bet you remember going camping or driving up to the mountains to fix breakfast outside!
 I sure do!

-The fresh cool air and the smell from the pine trees made the breakfast taste even better.
-In case you are wondering about the size of the cast iron pan I used today, this is like the one I used 8-inch Cast Iron Pan
+The fresh cool air and the smell of the pine trees made the breakfast taste even better.
+In case you’re wondering about the size of the cast iron pan I used today, this is like the one I used 8-inch Cast Iron Pan

 I decided to write this post so you could learn the difference between a few brands.
 A Salt Lake City store called Honeyville Grain used to have me teach classes using OvaEasy eggs.
 By the way, I had to use a butane stove at the time before they did their remodel.
 Fun time, great company!

 The picture below shows store-bought eggs and bacon to show you the difference between powdered eggs and fresh eggs.
-My two Shih Tzu’s went crazy smelling the bacon and eggs while they were cooking.
+My two Shih Tzu’s loved the smell of the bacon and eggs while they were cooking.
 They got the eggs and I got the bacon!
 Gotta love it!

 Powdered Eggs: Everything You Need To Know